GANGE666/xVMP/README.md

 ## Examples

-We have prepared three examples under the [examples](./examples/) directory to show how to use xVMP.
+We have prepared three examples in the [examples](./examples/) directory to show how to use xVMP.
 In these examples, you can use xVMP alone or use xVMP with ollvm to protect specific functions easily, and you can also see the advantages of xVMP over Tigress.

 We use `/examples/test/test2` as an example.
 Part of the source code is shown below.